 A quick glance at my Instagram and BANG… Burned caramel.
 Trust me, I’ve been there so many times I could cry.
 So, be careful.

-I cook the caramel over medium heat and occasionally I move the saucepan to gently mix the caramel.
+- Cook the caramel over medium heat and occasionally I move the saucepan to gently mix the caramel.
 As soon as it gets a nice brown color, remove it from the stove.
-Immediately, pour it in the bundt mold previously greased (I use butter).
-Move the mold to distribute the caramel on the surface evenly.

-To make the flan you can use a hand mixer or a blender.
-Mix the cream cheese, eggs, condensed milk, and vanilla until you get a homogeneous batter.
-Pour into the cake mold and take it to the oven for 20 minutes at 200ºC (400ºF).
+- Pour into the cake mold and take it to the oven for 20 minutes at 200ºC (400ºF).
 It’s important to bake in a bain-marie.
 This way the flan won’t curdle.

 In the meantime, it’s time to make the moist chocolate cake.